Your basket is currently empty!

 Parents can foster a growth mindset in a home education setting by reframing failure as an opportunity for growth and learning.

-By doing so, children learn to view mistakes as stepping stones to rather than threats to their ego or self-worth.
+By doing so, children learn to view mistakes as stepping stones to success rather than threats to their ego or self-worth.

 This mindset enables children to take calculated risks, experiment with new ideas, and explore unconventional solutions, all essential for cultivating creativity and independent thinking.